How to Manage Cash Flow in Retail: Strategies to Keep Your Business Profitable

 Inventory management directly releases working capital in retail.
 The longer inventory sits unsold, the longer capital remains locked up instead of available for operations or growth.
 For a retailer with $1 million in monthly cost of goods sold, reducing inventory holding by just 10 days releases approximately $329,000 in cash that becomes available immediately.

-- Run weekly inventory reviews by category: Focus on items sitting longer than 60 days, which are tying up capital without generating sales.
+- Run weekly inventory reviews by category and focus on items sitting longer than 60 days, which are tying up capital without generating sales.

-- Order closer to need rather than months in advance: Even if per-unit costs increase slightly for seasonal items, the working capital freed up often offsets higher product costs.
+- Order closer to need rather than months in advance, even if per-unit costs increase slightly for seasonal items, since the working capital freed up often offsets higher product costs.

-- Use historical sales velocity to set automatic reorder points: Stop ordering in bulk just to hit supplier minimums when the data shows you need less.
+- Use historical sales velocity to set automatic reorder points and stop ordering in bulk just to hit supplier minimums when the data shows you need less.

-- Launch targeted promotions on slow-moving inventory: Accelerate conversion to cash even at reduced margins, since sitting inventory generates zero return.
+- Launch targeted promotions on slow-moving inventory to accelerate conversion to cash even at reduced margins, since sitting inventory generates zero return.

 Let AI find the patterns: Use Claude or ChatGPT to analyze your sales data and flag which SKUs are moving slowly before you manually review hundreds of line items.
 AI can spot patterns in purchase frequency and sales velocity faster than spreadsheet sorting.